- Posted by Awara

 +7 495 225 30 38

 The book can also be ordered on Ruslania website (that is one of the largest whole sellers and distributors of Russian books and periodicals).
-Click here to buy the book in electronic form and here in printed form.
+Click here to buy the E-book or here to buy the printed version.

 Awara is the leading foreign owned business administration services provider on the Russian market, serving international and local organizations and individual entrepreneurs.
 Our services comprise a wide array of advisory for strategic business development, establishment and investment, and the implementation and execution of our advice; covering all areas of: